VSAT Statistics

 Star System Regional Shares

-The market was initially extremely volatile, with sales swinging wildly from year to year as a result of lumpiness caused by large, yet unpredictable network orders.
-However, since 1995 sales have grown steadier with greater volumes and a more mature sales cycle.
-To date over two million star TDMA sites have been sold to core enterprise customers, such as Yum!, Mobil/Exxon, the US Postal Service, Rite Aid, Walgreens, GTECH, Wal-Mart, McDonalds, Best Western and Safeway (see the user examples for more information).
-2001 saw the initial growth of consumer internet access services, which are most successful in the US, although there are also services in Australia, the Middle East. and Europe Internationally it has been managed broadband access services targeted at the SME that has provided the strongest area of new demand.
+To date over 4.5 million star TDMA sites have been sold to core enterprise customers, such as Yum!, Mobil/Exxon, the US Postal Service, BP, Rite Aid, Walgreens, GTECH, Wal-Mart, McDonalds, Best Western and Safeway (see the user examples for more information).
+2001 saw the initial growth of consumer internet access services, which are most successful in the US, although service initiatives are growing in Lain America, Europe and Africa.
+Managed broadband access services targeted at the SME segment have seen a gradual decline as the commercial launch of these consumer services has gathered pace.

 VSAT Market Sales